Boothbay Connection Project

-- Westbrook-based SGC Engineering is in Boothbay to survey potential routes this week, much like any other surveying work seen on Maine roadsides.
+- Westbrook-based SGC Engineering surveying potential routes, much like any other surveying work seen on Maine roadsides.

-- Later this week a Ransom Engineering crew out of Portland will be on a truck drilling some small holes along the proposed routes to test the soil to find an optimal route and ensure a safe cable burial with minimal disruption.
-This work should cause little, if any, disruption to traffic.
+- Ransom Engineering out of Portland will be drilling some small holes along the proposed routes to test the soil to find an optimal route and ensure a safe cable burial with minimal disruption.

 Before any additional physical work is conducted, New England Aqua Ventus is committed to giving the community at least a week of advance notice.

 We expect the cable burial will be substantially less intrusive than infrastructure work in past years.
 This current survey work will clarify exactly how the cable will be installed and inform the permit applications that will eventually be filed with regulators.
 Cable installation would likely occur more than two years from now, in the offseason.

 Details on the proposed routes are available on the U.S. Department of Energy’s website as part of the demonstration project’s ongoing National Environmental Policy Act permitting review: https://www.energy.gov/sites/default/files/2021-05/EA-2049-Project-Description-2021.pdf

 The single offshore wind turbine in the Monhegan demonstration will provide enough clean, renewable energy to power more than 6,000 homes.
 NEAV is committed to clean energy for Maine people, and local jobs for Maine people.
 Our goal is a Maine-made offshore wind industry—locally produced renewable energy generation for a brighter future.